 Many coal mining units reduced production during 2019, specifically mines in Coahuilla (the largest coal producer state).
-This is reflected in the production figures of coking coal and sub-bituminous coal.
+This is reflected in the production figures of coking coal and sub-bituminous coal for that year.

 Imports by country of origin for other bituminous coal and coking coal for 2016 have been estimated by the IEA Secretariat, based on partner data.